walmartlabs/concord-website/docs/api/inventory.md

     }
     ```

-    All parameters are optional except when updating inventory 'name', when 'id'
+    All parameters are optional except when updating inventory 'name', 'id'
     is required.

     Omitted parameters are not updated.